Troubleshooting

 If the problem persist, don’t hesitate to contact us.

-We sometimes see issues regarding the HDF5 dependency.
-We recommend removing all hdf5 versions and install just hdf5-devel.
-To do that:
+We sometimes see issues regarding the HDF5 dependency related some incompatibility with hdf5 and curl

 sudo apt remove hdf5-devel